Bradenton Offshore Fishing Charter

 Searching for a good time in Bradenton?
 Let’s go fishing.
 Bradenton native Captain Keith McGlade has been leading fishing charters in Florida’s gulf since 2010.
 A US Coast Guard-licensed mariner, Captain Keith would be delighted to take your family, friends, or co-workers on a memorable fishing trip.

-Seafood Charters offers both offshore fishing and inshore fishing for groups of up to six people.
+Seafood Charters offers both offshore fishing for groups of up to six people.
 Captain Keith’s knowledge of local underwater topography guarantees that a top fishing spot will be chosen for your group.
 To top it off, the Captain’s Carolina Skiff is equipped with the latest GPS and fish-finding technology.

 Fishing Charters provide the perfect day-long excursion for vacationers and locals alike.
 In addition to taking home a fresh-caught meal or two, fishing charters provide an excellent educational opportunity.
 Your group will learn through experience about the local waterways and ecosystem.

 Have young children, or busy days ahead?
 No worries – you choose how long you are out on the water and which types of fish you want to catch.

 Seafood Charters offers varying lengths of trips for up to 6 guests.
 All voyages set sail in the scenic early morning hours.
 If you’re up for an all-day experience and wish to experience the beauty of a Florida sunset on the water, book a double.
 Voyages are offered in 4, 6 and 8-hour increments.

 Safety is ensured by the state of Florida who has issued Seafood Charters necessary permits and licenses for fishing charters.
 We provide the safety and fishing gear, so all you need to do is show up!